Habitat Home

 No matter who we are or where we come from, we all should have the opportunity to have a decent life.

-Currently, we do not have an open application window for the application process, but please check back later this year for our new home build planned for Torrington.
+Currently, we do not have an open application window for the application process, but please check back early next year for our new home build planned for North Canaan.

 Habitat Home Partnership Program.
 It's a hand up, not a hand out.